AnthonyBear987/Laser-Cut/README.md

 # How to Use a Laser Cutter:
 ## _The Ones in the Makerspace_
 Laser cutters are a type of nontraditional subtractive manufacturing technology.
 This technology allows for two-dimensional shapes to be cut out of various materials.
-This has a lot of applications, but bad things can happen if mishandled.
+Potential applications are abundant, but bad things can happen if mishandled.
 Cuts and engravings can be done to materials with these lasers via DXF files.

 ***